pomerium/pomerium/docs/docs/background.md

 - The "impenetrable fortress" model fails in practice even for the most sophisticated of security organizations.
 - Network segmentation is a time-consuming, and difficult to get exactly right mechanism for ensuring secure communication.
 - Even just defining what the network perimeter is is an increasingly difficult proposition in a remote-work, BYOD, multi-cloud world.
 Most organizations are a heterogeneous mix of clouds, servers, devices, and organizational units.
-- VPNs are often misused and exacerbate the issue it by opening yet another door into your network organization.
+- VPNs are often misused and exacerbate the issue by opening yet another door into your network organization.

 ### Zero-trust, behind the gates